 Mentoring Church Musicians: Each one teach one

 Whether you have musical gifts to pass on or want to improve those you have, you know how important mentoring is for church musicians.
 And good training helps church musicians enrich worshipers' experiences.
-A feature story exploring the importance of mentoring musicians.

 We all start somewhere.